raul-izquierdo/english/sources/vocabulary/Places/Travelling.md

 ## Objective for the Trip

-conocer un nuevo (lugar)
+para [llegar a conocer] (algo/a alguien)
-    = get to know
+    = get to know  (familiarizarse con algo o establecer vínculos con alguien)
-    = explore a new place
+        - No confundir con _come to know_, que es obtener _conocimiento_
     ?
-Quiero conocer mejor la ciudad : `I want to get to know the city better` ?
-Lo llevé a conocer la ciudad : `I took him to get to know the city` ?
+Lleva tiempo llegar a conocer a alguien : `It takes time to get to know someone properly` ?
+Voy a hacer un viaje para conocer mejor Roma : `I'm going on a trip to get to know Rome better` ?
+Quiero conocer mejor la ciudad : `I want to get to know the city better`

+explorar un nuevo (lugar) = explore a new place
+    ?
 Quiero explorar la ciudad : `I want to explore the city`